sakshiy08/How-analyse-your-data-in-R/README.md

 ##  $ ShootDryMass: int  132 120 108 134 119 125 98 122 114 82 ...
 ```

->In this example:
+>In this example: <br>
->Variables are SlNo, Variety, Treatment, Block, PlantNo, RootDryMass, and ShootDryMass
+>Variables are SlNo, Variety, Treatment, Block, PlantNo, RootDryMass, and ShootDryMass <br>
->Factors are Variety (‘Two levels’ means we have two varieties) and Treatment (‘three levels’ means we have three treatments)
+>Factors are Variety (‘Two levels’ means we have two varieties) and Treatment (‘three levels’ means we have three treatments) <br>